 1. Distillation flask

 In which condition, fractional distillation is used?

-Fractional distillation is used when the two miscible liquids mixture have slightly different boiling points.
+Fractional distillation is used when the two miscible liquids mixture has slightly different boiling points.